oceanum/zarrio/docs/source/examples.rst

     import xarray as xr
     import numpy as np
     import pandas as pd
-    from zarrify import ZarrConverter
+    from zarrio import ZarrConverter
-    from zarrify.models import (
+    from zarrio.models import (
         ZarrConverterConfig,
         ChunkingConfig,
         PackingConfig,